NAThompson/performance_tuning_tutorial/README.md

 ## Mind bogglement

-I could not get any compiler to generate AVX-512 instructions, so I went looking for the story . . .
+I could not get `gcc` to generate AVX-512 instructions, so I went looking for the story . . .

 > I hope AVX512 dies a painful death, and that Intel starts fixing real problems instead of trying to create magic instructions to then create benchmarks that they can look good on.
 I hope Intel gets back to basics: gets their process working again, and concentrate more on regular code that isn't HPC or some other pointless special case.